alphagov/govuk-developer-docs/source/manual/cdn.html.md

 As well as blocking based on source IP address or JA3 fingerprint, we can also block abusive traffic based on headers, URL paths or any arbitrary criteria about the request that we can specify using VCL.
 This requires care and testing, but can be nonetheless a valueable incident response tool for mitigating DoS and spam attacks.

 We have a mechanism for including VCL code from the private `govuk-cdn-config-secrets` repo into the Fastly config, so that mitigations we make during an attack are not published to the public repo for the attacker to see and work around.
-An example of this is [alphagov/govuk-cdn-secrets#133](https://github.com/alphagov/govuk-cdn-config-secrets/pull/133/files).
+An example of this [can be found here](https://github.com/alphagov/govuk-fastly-secrets/blob/45381b4e0af022dfb4ba51c485551e023c2e2e12/secrets.yaml#L27-L35).

 ### Block traffic using the AWS WAF